dasch-swiss/dsp-api/docs/03-apis/api-v2/ontology-information.md

 ### Adding Cardinalities to a Class

-This operation is not permitted if the class is used in data, or if it has a subclass.
+If the class is used in data or if it has a subclass, it is not allowed to add cardinalities `owl:minCardinality` greater than 0 or `owl:cardinality 1` to the class.

 ```
 HTTP POST to http://host/v2/ontologies/cardinalities